Line 2 (Beijing Subway): Hours of Operation

 Because Line 2 is a loop line with no true terminus, trains are identified as either running on the inner loop (内环 (nèihuán)), going in the clockwise direction, or on the outer loop (外环 (wàihuán)), going in the counter-clockwise direction.
 However, trains returning to the Taipinghu Depot either terminate at Xizhimen or Jishuitan; passengers are asked to wait for a full loop line train at these stations.

 The first inner loop train departs at 5:03 am.
 The first outer loop train departs at 5:09 am.
 The last inner loop train leaves Jishuitan at 10:55 pm.
 The last outer loop train leaves Xizhimen at 11:14 pm.
 For the official timetable, please see the Beijing Subway website.

 Route

 Line 2 encircles the old city center districts of Dongcheng and Xicheng and skirts the western edge of Chaoyang.
 The entire line runs underground.

 List of Stations

 Eleven of Line 2's eighteen stations are named after gates in the old city wall.
 These stations end in men, meaning gate.
-The twelfth gate, Deshengmen (德胜门), is near station.
+The twelfth gate, Deshengmen, is near station.
 The following table lists Line 2 stations in the outer loop or counter-clockwise order, starting from the station with the lowest numbered code.